ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 41:59 [[start:2519918][end:2526254]] So how do we describe agential behavior and motivated behavior?
 [[start:2526302][end:2531970]] How do we describe the behavior of agents if we only have recourse to prediction?

-42:13 [[start:2533990][end:2543010]] And as we saw, there's one argument here is that actually Active Inference, the formalisms can accommodate this belief desire distinction.
+42:13 [[start:2533990][end:2543010]] And as we saw, there's one argument here that actually Active Inference, the formalisms, can accommodate this belief-desire distinction.
 [[start:2543170][end:2548890]] And the other move that I really like is to just say, look, folk psychology is just this instrumental tool.

-42:28 [[start:2548960][end:2561258]] It is, in effect, it's part of the sociocultural landscape that we use to shape each other's expectations by putting these labels to explain our actions.
+42:28 [[start:2548960][end:2561258]] It is, in effect, part of the sociocultural landscape that we use to shape each other's expectations by applying these labels to explain our actions.
-[[start:2561434][end:2563760]] This kind of form of Active Inference itself.
+[[start:2561434][end:2563760]] This is a form of Active Inference in itself.
-[[start:2564690][end:2580920]] So there's this kind of philosophically interesting debate about folk psychology, but it turns out that everything's okay and Active Inference agents are in fact agents with beliefs, desires and hopes and dreams and so on.
+[[start:2564690][end:2580920]] So there's this philosophically interesting debate about folk psychology, but it turns out that everything's okay and Active Inference agents are in fact agents with beliefs, desires, hopes and dreams, and so on.

 43:02 [[start:2582410][end:2583206]] Okay?
 [[start:2583388][end:2584630]] That's agency.
 [[start:2585770][end:2587240]] We're making good time.

+## Section Three: Allostasis, Emotion, and the Self
-43:11 [[start:2591290][end:2591750]] Okay.
+43:11 [[start:2591290][end:2591750]]
 [[start:2591820][end:2602554]] So in this section I'm going to introduce quite a lot of stuff, but it's going to be all tied together hopefully rather neatly in the case study.
 [[start:2602592][end:2606074]] At the end, I'm going to talk about allostatis and emotion.
 [[start:2606202][end:2610960]] I'm going to say very briefly a little bit about the self as well.